-TRCA will continue to support municipalities, such as the City of Mississauga, through providing guidance on best practices and considerations and potentially engagement with relevant faith groups, where the work aligns with TRCA's mandate.
+TRCA will continue to support municipalities, such as the City of Mississauga and City of Toronto, through providing guidance on best practices and considerations and potentially engagement with relevant faith groups, where the work aligns with TRCA's mandate.
 TRCA may also provide fee-for-service work that can include: providing detailed advice; aquatic monitoring; design, restoration and/or project management services for sites or facilities adjacent to watercourses; and/or more in-depth education and engagement with stakeholders.
 TRCA will continue to provide plan review services for relevant projects and sites that require TRCA permits.

-Report prepared by: Victoria Kramkowski, extension 5707; Kate Goodale, extension 5280 Emails: Victoria.Kramkowski@trca.ca; kate.goodale@trca.ca For Information contact: Victoria Kramkowski, extension 5707 Emails: Victoria.Kramkowski@trca.ca Date: February 22, 2021
+Report prepared by: Victoria Kramkowski, extension 5707; Kate Goodale, extension 5280

+Emails: victoria.kramkowski@trca.ca; kate.goodale@trca.ca For Information contact: Victoria Kramkowski, extension 5707

+Emails: victoria.kramkowski@trca.ca

+Date: June 7, 2021